swcarpentry/DEPRECATED-boot-camps/version-control/git/local/Readme.md

 ### Exercise : Add an additional function for std() in stats.py and commit the changes.

-1. Write an additional test for std().  *(Ask us for a tip if necessary)*
-2. Improve std() to pass this test.
+1. Write a function for `std`.
+To keep it simple we will just have it `pass` for now.
-3. Commit the changed files to your repo.
+2. Commit the changed files to your repo.

 ## git merge : Merging Branches